apache/druid/docs/querying/sql-data-types.md

 ## Boolean logic

 The [`druid.expressions.useStrictBooleans`](../configuration/index.md#expression-processing-configurations)
 runtime property controls Druid's boolean logic mode.
-For the most SQL compliant behavior, set this to `true`.
+For the most SQL compliant behavior, set this to `true` (the default).

-When `druid.expressions.useStrictBooleans = false` (the default mode), Druid uses two-valued logic.

 When `druid.expressions.useStrictBooleans = true`, Druid uses three-valued logic for [expressions](math-expr.md) evaluation, such as `expression` virtual columns or `expression` filters.
 However, even in this mode, Druid uses two-valued logic for filter types other than `expression`.

+When `druid.expressions.useStrictBooleans = false`, Druid uses two-valued logic.

 ## Nested columns